New York State Capitol

 He received his education at Dartmouth College, the University of Edinburgh in Scotland, and was awarded a Doctorate in Divinity from Andover Newton Theological Seminary.
 In addition, he has been awarded nine honorary degrees.

 During his prodigious career, McCall was a schoolteacher, a three-term New York State Senator (1975-1980) and was appointed Ambassador to the United Nations under Jimmy Carter.
-In 1983, Governor Mario M. Cuomo appointed McCall to serve as Commissioner of the New York State Division of Human Rights, and, in 1994, he was the first African-American to hold statewide office when he was elected New York State Comptroller.
+In 1983, McCall was appointed to serve as Commissioner of the New York State Division of Human Rights, and, in 1994, he was the first African-American to hold statewide office when he was elected New York State Comptroller.
 In 2002 he became New York’s first African-American major-party gubernatorial candidate.

 Since 2002, Carl McCall has served on a number of corporate boards.
 He has also served on the State University of New York’s Board of Trustees beginning in 2007.
-In 2011, he was appointed Chairman of the Board by Governor Andrew M. Cuomo where he served until his retirement in June 2019.
+In 2011, he was appointed Chairman of the Board where he served until his retirement in June 2019.